 The risk scenario of concern for L. hesperus and L. lineolaris is the presence of eggs in the imported commodity.
-As plant bugs are highly mobile and easily disturbed, it is unlikely that nymphal or adult plant bugs would remain associated with imported table grapes.
+As plant bugs are highly mobile (Fleury et al. 2010; CABI 2011) and easily disturbed, it is unlikely that nymphal or adult plant bugs would remain associated with imported table grapes.